yid164/speedline-solution-project/README.md

         b.
 Using the Google Maps API.

         c.
-Implementation for methods for get the weather informations by connecting Environment Canada.
+Implementation for getting the weather information by connecting Environment Canada.

         d.
 Front-End work out using simple CSS.

     4. Production for Vue.js and Limitation:

         a.
-Yes, Vue.js is useful for many industry production.
+Yes, Vue.js is useful for many industrial productions.

         b.
-Vue.js is a lightweight framework, it might not useful for the large industrial product.
+Vue.js is a lightweight framework, it might not be useful for large industrial products.

     5. Evaluations: